Location: Dixon, New Mexico

 - Be at least 18 or older prior to beginning of summer term.

-- Be in good academic standing at your home institution.
+- Be in good academic and disciplinary standing at your home institution.

 - An interest in the past and its remains in the present is the only prerequisite.
 No prior experience in archaeology or anthropology is necessary.